Monday, March 20, 2017

 The participants showing the highest intent to smoke were those viewing the young adult models.
 This differential effect was strongest for adolescents who also had expressed dissatisfaction with their current age.

-The researchers’ advice for marketers who want to protect adolescent health: In your ads for cigarettes, feature models who are 45 years old.
+The researchers’ advice for marketers who want to protect adolescent health: In your ads for cigarettes, feature models who are 45 years old—presumably a ripe old age in the eyes of teenagers.
 Study participants seeing those models were the least likely of all to say they intended to smoke.

 Better yet, I propose, is not to advertise tobacco products at all.
 But the underlying point is that knowing an item is forbidden to them will result in an increase in attractiveness to teens, and this happens more strongly when the teens view use of the items by those they aspire to become.